LuChenyang3842/Internet-technology-teaching-material/README.md

 ## Update information

+**------Update 26th Oct----------- <br>**

+Minor update to week12, page 13.
+The correction is: the question 2 is a concept of "signitue of public keys as individuals" but it is not "signiture with message digest".<br>

+There are three ways of signiture, refer to lecture week11 page 7:
+ Using symmetric keys via an intermediary
+ Using public keys as individuals
+ Signiture with message digest

 **------Update 24th Oct----------- <br>**

 I made an minor update to week6 page9, The hamming distance for standard 32 bits CRC is 4, please refer to week3, page 24.<br>